BLCM/bl3mods/Aaron0000/Balands/README.md

-### Balands includes the Unofficial Community Patch for Borderlands 3 within itself, so you don't need to run the Unofficial Community Patch separately from Balands.
-You can also use individual portions of the mod by checking out the "Individual Parts of Balands" folder and read the readme file within it for details.

 # DISCLAIMER: The numbers listed going from here down may not be 100% accurate in some cases.
 It may something like "Accuracy increased by 200%" but that doesn't mean it'll have an Accuracy of 200%+.
 Take the numbers with a grain of salt.

 MAIN MENU CHANGES